atul1013/Fashion-Bazaar/README.md

 	•	Browse products and add items to the cart
 	•	Proceed to checkout for secure payments
 	•	Admin users can manage products and orders

-Contact

-For questions or feedback, feel free to reach out at [your email or social link].